clementreiffers/travelling-salesman-problem/README.md

 ### App description/implementation

-To implement the TSP problem we use genetic algorithm.
+To implement the travelling salesman problem we use genetic algorithm.

 Step order:

-1. Generate a population where very salesman (individual) has a list of city he goes through.
+1. Generate a population where every salesman (individual) has a list of city he goes through.

-2. Mutate the population (20% chance of happening on every individual)
+2. Mutate the population (20% chance of happening on every individual).

 3. Crossover the population to create 40% of new individuals that will replace 40% of the old one.
-An offspring inherits all cities from its first parent and a chance of 20% to inherits a city from its second parent).
+An offspring inherits all cities from its first parent and a chance of 20% to inherits a city from its second parent.

-4. Repair the population, repair the individuals that pass to a city more than one time.
+4. Repair all individuals which pass through a city more than one time.

-5. Display best result of population
+5. Calculate the score of all individuals.

-6. Iterate a new time from step 2.
+6. Show the best score among all the population.
+The score is calculated by the addition of all values of all cities.
+   All individuals have a different score because the calculation is limited by a max distance.
+If the max distance is greater than the sum of all cities, all individuals would have the same score.

+8. Reiterates all this steps N times with the new mutated population.

 ## Installation

 To run the app, you need to install node:
 <https://nodejs.org/en/download/>

 Once installed, with your terminal go to the folder to the root of the project and run the following commande:

 If you're using npm: